gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 ### Rsyncable

 To make sure the generated archive is intelligently transferable by rsync, the `GZIP_RSYNCABLE=yes` option can be set.
 This will set the `--rsyncable` option to `gzip`.
 This is only useful in combination with setting [the Backup filename option](#backup-filename).

-Note that this option in `gzip` is not guaranteed to be available on all distributions.
+Note that the `--rsyncable` option in `gzip` is not guaranteed to be available on all distributions.
+To verify that it is available in your distribution you can run `gzip --help` or consult the man pages.

 ```sh
 sudo gitlab-rake gitlab:backup:create BACKUP=dump GZIP_RSYNCABLE=yes